Semiclassical dynamics of horizons in spherically symmetric collapse: Semiclassical outcomes of the collapse

-So far, we have analysed the interior spacetime of the collapse in the presence of the quantum gravity effect.
-This quantum effect is expected to be carried out to the exterior geometry by using the matching conditions on the boundary $r_{b}$ of two regions.
-In the following we will focus on the main physical consequences that can emerge from this scenario in order to predict the possible exterior geometry for the collapse.
-To this aim, we will consider two cases: First, we will investigate the fate of the collapsing star whose mass is less than the threshold mass $m_{\star}$.
-Secondly, we will study the exterior geometry for the case in which the mass of the star is bigger than the threshold mass whereby a black hole can form.
+So far, we have analysed the interior collapsing spacetime in the presence of the quantum gravity effects.
+This quantum effects are expected to be carried out to the exterior geometry through the matching conditions applied on the boundary $r_{b}$ of two regions.
+In the following, we will focus on the main physical consequences that can emerge from this scenario in order to predict the possible exterior geometry for the collapse.